On Hallow's Eve, they say Ol' Scratch

 Please try before you buy!
 The demo is fully-featured, with only a watermark, so you can find out if the puppet will work for you before you drop a single dime on it.

-If you use this effect in your own projects, let us know about it, and we might feature it right here.
+Did you use this effect in your haunt and want to show it off?
+Let us know about it and we might feature your haunt right here!

 For the 2012 haunting season, Gordo underwent a complete rewrite because the 3D framework we were using (Adobe Director) has apparently ceased all support for modern operating systems.
 As a result, the feature set for version 2.0 and 1.5 is drastically different.
 Some new features are in, some features have been dropped.
 Overall, we think the new version is more streamlined and easier to use, but if one of the features you liked from the old versions is key to your haunt, you can download old versions below - they should all work with your serial number.